Table of Contents

 Instead of using a Climkit Gateway, it is possible to opt for a virtual Gateway using the MQTT protocol, by combining a router (LAN or 4G) with an RS485-Ethernet converter.

-Cloud Gateway diagram with 4G Router
+Cloud Gateway diagram with 4G router

 Diagram with LAN router